edimc2000/OOPA3/readme.md

 This readme.md file has been generated with assistance from Perplexity AI.
+The rest of the codes were without AI.

 # Product Management System